brain-score/vision/docs/source/modules/tutorial.rst

 When you submit a model to our website, it is scored against all availible benchmarks (e.g. neural predictivity on IT recordings from Majaj*, Hong* et al. 2015; see benchmarks_ for more details).
-The (hierarchical) mean of all individual benchmark scores is the Brain-Score itself.
+The (hierarchical) mean of individual benchmark scores is the Brain-Score itself.

 Before submitting your model, you might want to get a quick sense of its performance;
-to that end, we provide public benchmarks that you can run locally, which are different subsets of the larger benchamark dataset.
+to that end, we provide *public* benchmarks that you can run locally, which are different subsets of the larger benchmark dataset.
 This is mainly used to optimize your model before submission, or if you want to score models locally on publicly available data.
 *Note: a submission is the only way to score models on private evaluation data.*